Forget to Know, Remember to Use: Context-Aware Unlearning for Large Language Models: Discussion

-Section~\ref{sec:ca_exp} showed that our method substantially improves contextual utility when the ground-truth context is provided.
-Here, we investigate robustness across different context variants using RMU as a representative method.
+Section~\ref{sec:ca_exp} showed that our method substantially improves contextual utility when the ground-truth evidence is provided verbatim.
+We next investigate robustness to different framings of the same ground-truth content using RMU as a representative method.
 RMU performs strongly on standard unlearning tasks and preserves model utility but sees the largest drop in Contextual QA performance, reducing it nearly to zero.
 To illustrate this, we select one example from the forget set and evaluate Gemma-2B-IT in four settings.
 We first test Direct QA (without context) and the standard Contextual QA setup, where the correct answer is provided verbatim.
 We then manually modify the context to probe robustness, using two variants: \emph{Paraphrased}, where the context is rephrased but semantically identical, and \emph{Reasoning}, where equivalent information is provided but requires simple reasoning to infer the answer.

 As shown in Table~\ref{tab:case-fullname-rmu}, vanilla RMU fails in all cases, never producing the correct answer.
 In contrast, our context-aware variant maintains the expected forgetting behavior in the Direct QA setting (still producing incorrect answers), but succeeds in all three contextual settings.
 This shows that our method not only restores the model’s ability to leverage contextual information but also remains robust to context variants, all while keeping forgetting intact.